Han-Linrui/context-budgeted-llm-harness/README.md

 pip install -r requirements.txt
 ```

 Configure an OpenAI-compatible endpoint.
-Copy `.env.example` locally if desired, but do not commit real credentials.
+Do not commit real credentials.

 PowerShell: